Archive for category: Uncategorized

 Never before, especially with the constant droughts in the western United States, has such an emphasis been placed on water conservation.
 We can all make changes to how we care for our yards and gardens.
 Here are some ways in which we can save on water—and not all of them have to do with limiting our use of water; there are many strategies to consider!

-Find your baseline; in most areas, an inch of water per week is adequate to water plants and grass.
 But perhaps you don’t need to do this yourself; the rain might take care of it for you!
 Pay attention to rainfall counts in your area, and do an experiment yourself by putting a measuring cup in your yard.
 This will give you a more realistic view of how much water your property needs.

 Finally, remember that mulch locks in moisture and native plants require less water.